thingsym/custom-post-type-rewrite/readme.txt

 == Description ==

-By default, there is no some permalink of custom post type.
+By default, there are no some permalinks of custom post type.
 The Custom Post Type Rewrite plugin adds permalink structure of custom post type.
 Following:

 * date-based
 * author-based